 Suspect(s) shall have a duty to co-operate with the Vigil Officer or Audit Committee as the case may be, as and when required and shall be given reasonable opportunity of being heard.

 Suspect(s) have a responsibility not to interfere with the investigation.
 Evidence/Secured Disclosures shall not be withheld, destroyed or tampered with and witness shall not be influenced, coached, threatened or intimidated by the suspect(s).

 Suspect(s) have a right to be informed of the outcome of the investigations and respond to the same, if backed by necessary proofs.

 The investigation shall be completed normally within 60 days of the receipt of the Secured disclosure and is extendable by such period as the Vigil Officer with the consent of Audit Committee, deems fit.

 OUTCOME AND REPORTING

-Vigil Officer along with its recommendations will report his findings to the Managing Director who shall decide upon further actions within 15 days of receipt of report.
-The Report may be placed before the Audit Committee, if required, for their review.
-In case prima facie case exists against the suspect, then the Managing Director shall forward the said report with his recommendations to the concerned disciplinary authority for further appropriate action in this regard or shall close the matter, for which he shall record the reasons.
-Copy of above decision shall be addressed to the Audit Committee, the Vigil Officer, the Informer (if necessary) and the suspect.
+Vigil Officer along with its recommendations will report his findings to the Audit Committee who shall decide upon further actions within 15 days of receipt of report.
+In case prima facie case exists against the suspect, then the Vigil Officer shall forward the said report with his recommendations to the concerned disciplinary authority for further appropriate action in this regard or shall close the matter, for which he shall record the reasons.
+Copy of above decision shall be addressed to the Audit Committee, the Informer (if necessary) and the suspect.